Rachael Chew

 from 150 conversations with changemakers across 45 countries

+And the deepest question I found was this: what happens when the systems we build start shaping how people think?
 I built an AI evaluation framework to measure where language models tell people what they want to hear instead of what's true.
-The finding: machines are most sycophantic about the things humans care about most — values, identity, belief.
+The finding: machines are most sycophantic about the things humans care about most.
+Values, identity, belief.
 That finding still keeps me up at night.

 — Rachael